davidjbuchanan/MS4-LiveStrong/README.md

                 os.environ['DEVELOPMENT'] = '1'

                 ```
-        - 2) Using Gitpod's IDE place the config vars in **Settings** using the settings option from the drop-down menu.
+        - (2) Use Gitpod's IDE settings option from the drop-down menu.
+Place the config vars in **Settings**.
         - Note: It is important that these do not get uploaded during a Github commit/push and that they do not appear in your repository for security reasons

 6. Make migrations using the following command in the IDE's cli: `python3 manage.py migrate`